Fast and exact simulations of stochastic epidemics on static and temporal networks: Models and Algorithms

 \subsection{Epidemics on static networks}

-We introduce non-Markovian epidemic models on static networks.
-Network nodes represent individuals, which can be in a susceptible (S), infected (I), and possibly recovered (R) state.
-Links between nodes represent contacts along which infected individuals can spread the disease.
+We introduce non-Markovian epidemic models on static weighted networks.
+Network nodes $i=1\dots N$ represent individuals, who can be in a susceptible (S), infected (I), and possibly recovered (R) state.
+A link from node $i$ to node $j$ represents a contact along which infected individual $i$ can spread the disease to $j$.
+We assume in general directed networks, although several of our examples will be non-directed.
+Links are assigned weights $w_{ij}\in[0,\infty)$.
 We consider the three classic models (Fig.~\ref{fig:1_next_reaction}a):

-\begin{itemize} \item {\bf Susceptible-Infected (SI)}.
-Infected individuals transmit the disease to their susceptible contacts at a rate $\lambda(\tau)$, where $\tau$ is the time since their infection.
-We call $\psi(\tau)$ the probability density of transmitting the disease at time $\tau$ along a given link.
-These two functions are related by
+\begin{description} \item[Susceptible-Infected (SI).]
+Infected individuals transmit the disease to their susceptible contacts at a rate $w_{ij}\lambda(\tau)$, where $\tau$ is the time since their infection.
+The unweighted case is recovered by setting $w_{ij}=1$ for all links $(i,j)$.
+We call $\psi(\tau\,|\,w_{ij})$ the probability density of transmitting the disease at time $\tau$ along a given link.
+This density is related with the spreading rate by